swallowcamel/nancywiki/View-engines.md

     return View[new ProductsModel()];
 };
 ```

+As part of the new content negotiation features in 0.12, if Nancy could not find your view, the server will return 406 Not Acceptable instead.

 [<< Part 7.
 Bootstrapper](Bootstrapper) - [Documentation overview](Documentation) - [Part 9.
 View location conventions >>](View location conventions)